 Learning how to find your voice in academic writing is challenging for everyone.
 Regardless of your language experiences, you will encounter new challenges when writing college-level essays because each discipline has its own style, or even multiple styles, of English.
 Multilingual students can think and speak and write in multiple languages already, which is a distinct advantage: you’ve learned how to cross linguistic borders and adapt to new audiences.
 However, the changing expectations and preferences of various readers—whether they are the different professors you are working with at the same time, various friends who have agreed to proofread your paper, and even different tutors you work with at the CWLT—can make learning how to write well in academic English even more confusing than it already is!

-If English is not your first language and you would like to improve your writing skills, we encourage you to work with a long-term language partner at the CWLT.
-Whether you are an international student, you’ve spent a significant chunk of your education in another country, or you grew up speaking more than one language at home, you are eligible to opt-in to the pilot year of our Language Partner Program.
+If you are multilingual and you would like to improve your writing skills, we encourage you to work with a long-term language partner at the CWLT.
+Whether you are an international student, have spent a significant chunk of your education in another country, or grew up speaking more than one language at home, you are eligible to opt in to the Language Partner Program.

 In exchange for your commitment to regular attendance, the CWLT will help coordinate your tutoring schedule.
 We will book all of your appointments at the beginning of the semester to ensure you are able to meet with the same writing advisor throughout the term and that you will be able to get in for appointments even during busy times of year, like midterms and finals.

 The Language Partner Program is entirely voluntary!
 If you’re interested in working with a language partner, submit an application.
 We are happy to admit students mid-term, as availability allows.
 Questions or concerns?
-Feel free to email Rachael Shelden at email@example.com.
+Feel free to email Meghan Rogers at email@example.com.